embaldridge/grant-proposals/Postdoc-proposal.md

 Independent researcher

-Despite challenges of chronic illness, I am able to remain an active researcher through a series of coping mechanism.
+Despite challenges of chronic illness, I am able to remain an active researcher through a series of coping mechanisms.
 Besides contributing to the scientific process through research, I have been working and will continue to work to increase accessibility and awareness for chronically ill/disabled ecologists and ecologists from other under-represented groups.

 #Career development
 <!--4) an explanation of how the fellowship activities will enhance your career development and future research directions as well as describing how this research differs from your dissertation research-->